-I am delighted to present the 2018-19 Annual Report of the Western Australian Energy and Water Ombudsman.
+I am very pleased to present the 2019-20 Annual Report of the Western Australian Energy and Water Ombudsman.

-Offices of the Energy and Water Ombudsman in Australia provide a key pathway to access to justice for energy and water consumers.
-It is vitally important that all offices of the Ombudsman ensure timely resolution of complaints - justice delayed is justice denied.
+The Energy and Water Ombudsman resolves complaints made by energy and water consumers.
+It is vitally important that we ensure timely resolution of complaints - justice delayed is justice denied.

-On this point, it is very pleasing that, this year, 99% of Stage 1 and Stage 2 complaints were finalised by the end of the second work day.
-Overall, including investigated complaints, 86% of complaints were finalised within 30 days, 91% within 90 days and

-97% within 180 days.
-The average calendar days to close a complaint after it was escalated to investigation was 72 days.
+On this point, it is very pleasing that, this year, 100% of Stage 1 and Stage 2 complaints were finalised by the end of the second work day.
+Overall, including investigated complaints, 85% of complaints were finalised within 30 days, 90% within 90 days and 97% within 180 days.
+The average calendar days to close a complaint after it was escalated to investigation was 76 days.

 An essential part of ensuring that we are providing accessible justice, is that we serve all Western Australians, including those living and working in the regions and Aboriginal Western Australians.
-To this end, this year we conducted regional visits to Katanning and Albany in the Great Southern Region, Manjimup in the South West Region and Mandurah, Waroona and Boddington in the Peel Region, including complaint clinics where customers could make their complaints directly to staff of our office.
+To this end, this year we conducted a regional visit to Kalgoorlie and Leonora in the Goldfields-Esperance Region, including complaint clinics where members of the local community could make their complaints directly to staff of my office.

-I take this opportunity to express my sincere appreciation to Menno Henneveld, Chairperson of the Board of the Energy and Water Ombudsman and Directors of the Board, Deputy Energy and Water Ombudsman, Mary White, Assistant Energy and Water Ombudsman, Marcus Claridge, and staff for their ongoing outstanding contribution.
+I take this opportunity to express my sincere appreciation to Menno Henneveld, Chairperson of the Board of the Energy and Water Ombudsman, Directors of the Board, Deputy Energy and Water Ombudsman, Mary White, Assistant Energy and Water Ombudsman, Marcus Claridge, and staff for their ongoing outstanding leadership and work for the Western Australian community.

+Chris Field

-Chris Field ENERGY AND WATER OMBUDSMAN This page has been intentionally left blank.
+ENERGY AND WATER OMBUDSMAN

-Highlights for 2018-19
+Highlights for 2019-20